Democrat Senators call for better wages and benefits for airport workers

 “Just as airplanes don’t fly without pilots, our aviation system would collapse without airport service workers,” Markey said.

-That’s why he introduced a bill that requires federally funded airports to set a higher wage and benefits standard for airport workers, as well as allow workers to establish a union.
-Senate Majority Leader Chuck Schumer (D-N.Y.) warns, airports and travelers will suffer, unless airport workers get what they deserve.
+That’s why he introduced a bill requiring federally funded airports to set a higher wage and benefits standard for airport workers and allow workers to establish a union.
+But, Senate Majority Leader Chuck Schumer (D-N.Y.) warns that airports and travelers will suffer unless airport workers get what they deserve.

-“Paying airport workers a living wage benefits consumer cause the service is better, the security is better, the safety is better,” Schumer said.
+“Paying airport workers a living wage benefits consumers cause the service is better, the security is better, the safety is better,” Schumer said.

 But some Republicans question the idea of Congress forcing airports to follow a national standard.